Zinneke Parade: Background

 The Zinneke Parade was established with the aim of connecting the many different cultures, communities and districts within Brussels.
 The director of the Zinneke Association, Myriam Stoffen, has talked about the desire to "build bridges" between these parts of the city.
 Indeed, Zinneke is a nickname chosen to represent a person from Brussels who was not born there (the opposite of ketje for a native local).
-The word means "mutt" or "bastard" in Brusselian dialect, and originally referred to the city's stray dogs that hung around the streets by the Lesser Senne (a tangent canal of the river Senne, which circumnavigated Brussels along the city walls) until the end of the 19th century (see covering of the Senne).
+The word means "mutt" or "bastard" in the Brusselian dialect, and originally referred to the city's stray dogs that hung around the streets by the Lesser Senne (a tangent canal of the river Senne, which circumnavigated Brussels along the city walls) until the end of the 19th century (see covering of the Senne).

 The organisers of the parade aim to work with a large variety of institutions, schools, cultural centres, organisations and societies.
 Residents work together with professional artists to create the ideas and prepare the projects that eventually make up the parade.
 Another characteristic of the parade that distinguishes it from many other parades or carnivals is that it is described as being "100% human" – music is performed live, without amplification, and there are no motorised vehicles.